 This handbook contains policies and procedures related to the NAEYC Accreditation of Early Childhood Higher Education Programs process.
+This handbook is for programs using Ensuring Quality in Early Childhood Education Professional Preparation Programs: NAEYC's Early Childhood Higher Education Accreditation Standards (revised in 2021).
+Throughout this handbook these standards will be referred to as "NAEYC's Higher Education Accreditation Standards".
 Programs in the self-study phase and accredited programs are encouraged to review the handbook regularly to support their achievement or maintenance of accreditation.

 Notice: This Accreditation Handbook and the accreditation requirements are subject to change.
 It is the responsibility of programs seeking or maintain accreditation to ensure they are using the most current version of the Accreditation Handbook.
-Accredited early childhood degree programs are subject to the NAEYC Accreditation Eligibility Requirements and NAEYC Professional Preparation Standards in effect at the time of accreditation.
+Accredited early childhood degree programs are subject to the NAEYC Accreditation Eligibility Requirements and NAEYC Higher Education Accreditation Standards in effect at the time of accreditation.
 It is the responsibility of the accredited program to maintain compliance with the standards throughout the period of accreditation.
 Any accreditation approval or renewal provided by the Commission does not relieve the accredited program from this obligation to comply with the standards.
 The accreditation process is an independent appraisal of an early childhood degree program by the Commission.
 Being accredited means that, based on the information reviewed by the Commission, the program has been found to meet the NAEYC Accreditation Eligibility Requirements and the standards at the time of accreditation; however, it does not guarantee the efficacy of services or courses offered by the accredited program.
-Neither NAEYC nor its officers, directors, employees, peer reviewers, individuals serving on the Commission, or others involved in the NAEYC Accreditation of Early Childhood Higher Education Programs will be liable for loss, damage, or injury by reason of or in connection with any decision, action, or omission related to the accreditation application; denied or revoked accreditation; or the Accreditation Eligibility Requirements, Accreditation Criteria or standards.
+Neither NAEYC nor its officers, directors, employees, peer reviewers, individuals serving on the Commission, or others involved in the NAEYC Accreditation of Early Childhood Higher Education Programs will be liable for loss, damage, or injury by reason of or in connection with any decision, action, or omission related to the accreditation application; denied or revoked accreditation; or the Accreditation Eligibility Requirements, or standards.